-Services that are covered for you What you must pay when you get these services telehealth services Specialist's Office Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Urgently Needed Services Clinics and Federally Qualified Health Centers \$0 copayment • Virtual check-ins (for example, by phone or video chat) with your doctor PCP's Office for 5-10 minutes if: You're not a new patient and \$30 copayment - The check-in isn't related to an office visit in the past 7 days and Specialist's Office - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) • Urgently needed services furnished in a physician's office Prior authorization requirements may apply.
-Podiatry services In-Network: Medicare Covered Podiatry Services Covered services include: \$30 copayment Diagnosis and the medical or surgical treatment of injuries and diseases Specialist's Office of the feet (such as hammer toe or heel spurs) • Routine foot care for members with certain medical conditions affecting Routine foot care the lower limbs \$30 copayment Specialist's Office You are also covered for supplemental routine foot care benefits: • You may self-refer for unlimited visits per year to a network specialist.
+Services that are covered for you What you must pay when you get these services You have an in-person visit within 6 months prior to your first Radiation Therapy telehealth visit \$40 copayment You have an in-person visit every 12 months while receiving these Specialist's Office telehealth services Exceptions can be made to the above for certain circumstances Urgently Needed Services Telehealth services for mental health visits provided by Rural Health \$0 copayment PCP's Office Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: \$40 copayment - Specialist's Office You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Urgently needed services furnished in a physician's office Prior authorization requirements may apply.
+Podiatry services In-Network: Medicare Covered Podiatry Services Covered services include: \$40 copayment Diagnosis and the medical or surgical treatment of injuries and diseases - Specialist's Office

+- of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs

+You are also covered for supplemental routine foot care benefits:

+- You may self-refer for unlimited visits per year to a network specialist.
 Covered supplemental services include: - Paring or cutting of benign hyperkeratotic lesions (e.g., corn, wart, - Trimming or debridement of nails